newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 The following arguments are supported:

-* `account_id` - The New Relic account ID associated with this entity.
-This attribute overrides a `provider` block account ID.
 * `name` - (Required) The name of the entity in New Relic One.
 The first entity matching this name for the given search parameters will be returned.
+* `account_id` - (Optional) The New Relic account ID associated with this entity.
+This attribute overrides a `provider` block account ID.
 * `ignore_case` - (Optional) Ignore case of the `name` when searching for the entity.
 Defaults to false.
 * `type` - (Optional) The entity's type.
 Valid values are APPLICATION, DASHBOARD, HOST, MONITOR, WORKLOAD, AWSLAMBDAFUNCTION, SERVICE_LEVEL, and KEY_TRANSACTION.
 Note: Other entity types may also be queryable as the list of entity types may fluctuate over time.
 * `domain` - (Optional) The entity's domain.
 Valid values are APM, BROWSER, INFRA, MOBILE, SYNTH, and EXT.
 If not specified, all domains are searched.